Tecterra: GEO-Placement Program (GEO)

 The GEO-Placement Funding Program is designed to create economic value for small companies in Alberta by facilitating the engagement and employment of highly qualified technical and business geomatics personnel.
 The grant reimburses companies up to 50% of the employees salary for the first year, up to $50,000.
 Moving costs are covered to a max of $10,000 if the employee is moving to Alberta from another province.
 Funding is provided as a non-repayable grant.

 Tradeshow Attendance Program (TAP)

 The Tradeshow Attendance Program is designed to assist Alberta geomatics companies and entrepreneurs attend relevant industry events, conferences and trade shows in support of the commercialization of their products and technology.
-The program provides up to 100% of event registration costs, 3 nights of hotels costs, and other eligible costs up to $20,000 and 2 separate events.
+The program provides up to 100% of event registration costs, three nights of hotels costs, and other eligible costs up to $20,000 and two separate events.
 Funding is provided as a non-repayable grant.

 Geomatics Lab

 Tecterra's Geomatics Lab provides geomatics equipment for use by Alberta companies and those engaging in applied R&D programs.
-Equipment is available for free to rent for portfolio companies, and at a subsidized rate for non-portfolio companies.
+Equipment is available to borrow at no cost for portfolio companies, and to rent at a subsidized rate for non-portfolio companies.